Dates, Prices & Info

 Physical Requirements

+While at Base Camp, daily activities include nature walks or hiking, kayaking and Zodiac excursions of varying durations.
 We use open Zodiac motorized rafts to explore the fjord and access the shore for exploration, and landings can be unstable.
-Landings may be either wet (requiring you to walk a short distance in shallow water) or dry (disembarking directly onto land), and may require walking over rocks or large boulders that can be slippery with seaweed.
-Our staff is available to assist for safety purposes, but guests need to be able to comfortably negotiate such uneven and unstable conditions, as well as be able to embark and disembark the boat with minimal help.
-Mobility and balance are essential.
+Zodiac outings in the nearby fjords can last up to 8 or 9 hours (including stops), with opportunities for hikes ashore to explore geological and historic sights.
+We expect to operate in generally calm seas, but conditions can and do change quickly, and we may be exposed in open boats to cold, windy or rainy weather for hours at a time.
+Landings may be either wet or dry, and may require navigating over rocks or large boulders that can be slippery with seaweed and water.
+Our staff is available to assist for safety purposes, but guests need to be able to comfortably negotiate such uneven and unstable conditions, as well as be able to embark and disembark the Zodiac with minimal help.
+Mobility and balance are essential on this adventure.

 On custom or private departures with smaller groups, our ability to accommodate varying levels of physical abilities or interests is limited, since these trips are staffed with a single Expedition Leader who may be assisted, pending availability, by local guides.